sameleff/Automated-Mining-Performance-Dashboard/README.md

 ## Server Module Setup & Configuration
 1. Ensure Python 3 is installed on the host computer
 2. Download the ServerModule.zip file from the github repository
-   - Using Git Bash:
+   a.
+Using Git Bash:
-     1. In Windows Explorer, navigate to the folder in which you want to store and run the server module
+      - In Windows Explorer, navigate to the folder in which you want to store and run the server module
-     2. Right-click and select "Git Bash here"
+      - Right-click and select "Git Bash here"
-     3. Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
+      - Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
         NOTE: This command will download all files associated with this project, not just those associated with the server module
-   - Using GitHub:
+   b.
+Using GitHub:
-     1. Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page:
+      - Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page:
-     2. Download the ServerModule.zip file
+      - Download the ServerModule.zip file
-     3. Extract the contents into the folder in which you want to store and run the server module
+      - Extract the contents into the folder in which you want to store and run the server module
 3. Open a Windows Terminal window and run the following command within your Python environment to ensure the required packages are properly installed: `pip install -r requirements.txt`
 4.